ibm-cloud-docs/storage-scale/data-transfer.md

 Open Source

-### RSYNC
+### RSync
 {: #rsync}

-Rsync was originally a file synchronization protocol under Linux, and as technology developed, it had other versions, such as Windows, AIX, and HPUX.
-The advantage of Rsync is that the operation is done under the full command line, there is a detailed log file, and it can support a variety of different circumstances for the update, such as backup-type updates and so on.
+RSync was originally a file synchronization protocol under Linux, and as technology developed, it had other versions, such as Windows, AIX, and HPUX.
+The advantage of RSync is that the operation is done under the full command line, there is a detailed log file, and it can support a variety of different circumstances for the update, such as backup-type updates and so on.

 The servers can be synchronized with each other; you can update the file from the server which decommissioned and you can also submit local files to the server.
 As long as you configure the parameters to be correct.